 (1) Boiling Point, and (2) Evaporation.

-(1) Conservation of Energy.
-(2) Thermodynamic Equilibrium.
-(3) Impossibility of Achieving Absolute Zero.
+(1) Conservation of energy.
+(2) Thermodynamic equilibrium.
+(3) Impossibility of achieving absolute zero.

-52. What is Absolute Zero?
+52. What is absolute zero?

 It is the lowest temperature theoretically attainable (at which the kinetic energy of atoms and molecules is minimal).
 The temperature at which no kinetic energy exists.
-Molecules cease to vibrate; object has no measurable heat.
+Molecules cease to vibrate; the object has no measurable heat.
 It has not actually been achieved.

 53. What is Archimedes’ Principle?